Free shipping to USA 1

 Go with a biodegradable or even a recycled landscape fabric.
 Biodegradable landscape fabrics are made from materials that should decompose naturally, and act as compost for your soil.

-This Biodegradable Landscape Fabric is made from 100% recycled cardboard boxes and is 100% biodegradable.
+This Biodegradable Landscape Fabric is made from 100% recycled cardboard boxes and is 100% biodegradable and follows EPA guidelines for sustainable materials management, reducing the long-term plastic waste.

 Biodegradable Landscape Fabric